JiriBilek/WiFiSpi/README.md

 Writes *size* bytes from buffer into the packet.
 Returns number of bytes written, on error returns 0.

 - **int parsePacket()**
 Starts processing the next available incoming packet.
+Discards an old packet if present.
 Returns the size of the packet in bytes, or 0 if no packets are available.

 - **int available()**
 Returns the number of bytes remaining in the current packet.